xyonix/ai21-py/README.md

 function to hit the AI21 API of choice, then you can obtain the results with the convenience function `get_response_text`.
 Here are more details on the _**kwargs_ parameter of the `api_request` function.
-The default parameter values for each of these APIs can be found by calling the `get_api_params` function with the api you wish to hit, e.g.,
+The default parameter values for each of these APIs can be found by calling the `get_api_params` function with the API you wish to hit, e.g.,

 ```python
 get_api_params(api='complete')